cessen/blender_vg_tools/README.md

-Blender-Addon--Vertex-Group-Tools
+Blender Vertex Group Tools
 =================================

-An addon for Blender that provides some useful tools for managing and manipulating vertex groups and weights
+An addon for Blender that provides some useful tools for managing and manipulating vertex groups and weights.